dequelabs/axe-core/doc/API.md

 ```

 ##### Parameters
- - `node` – node.
+ - `node` – HTMLElement.
 The current HTML node for which you want a flattened DOM tree.
  - `shadowId` – string(optional).
 ID of the shadow DOM that is the closest shadow ancestor of the node

 ##### Returns